About us

 http://www.lapescamoscaespinning.it/tutti-gli-autori/autori-mosca/paolo-fortunati

-Cover for Mr. Paolo Fortunati on 01/2020 issue + article on the Maldives.
+Cover dedicated to Paolo Fortunati for issue 01/2020 + article on our destination in the Maldives.

 The great passion for fly fishing has also pushed me to travel, always with fly tackles in my luggage, giving me the opportunity to meet other people, different cultures, taste new food and see amazing places!
 I started to make fishing trips in the neighboring Slovenia (Soca, Idrijca and Unica rivers), then in Croatia (Gacka, Kupa and Krka rivers), by exploring unknown rivers in Romania, to Ireland (Moy and Erriff rivers, lough Corrib and Conn) and in Norway (Trysil river).